 If you think you’re experiencing a dental emergency, don’t hesitate to contact your emergency dentist in Worthington so we can get your smile back on the right track on the same day you call.

-Dr. Randall Nameth wants to do everything he can to not only help you if you are experiencing a dental emergency, but educate you on the best ways to manage it prior to your arrival to the office.
+Dr. Molzahn wants to do everything she can to not only help you if you are experiencing a dental emergency, but educate you on the best ways to manage it prior to your arrival to the office.
 The better you understand what’s happening inside your mouth during a dental emergency, the more effectively you can handle dental emergencies if they happen to you or a family member.
 Below, you can find the most common questions our office has received regarding dental emergencies for your convenience.

 A chipped tooth should still warrant a visit to our office no matter what as damaged teeth can easily break down further if they are already fractured.
-However, there are instances where a tooth is only cosmetically chipped, meaning that they can be restored at a later date rather than right away.
+However, there are instances where a tooth is only cosmetically chipped, meaning that it can be restored at a later date rather than right away.
 If you feel any pain or discomfort whatsoever after your tooth has been chipped or fractured, call our office.
 Furthermore, you should call us if the tooth is fractured and the crack extends below the gum line, even if there is no pain.

 If you are a parent who has many active children or you simply care about being prepared at all times for medical and dental emergencies alike, it’s always a good idea to have the right medical supplies available in case a dental emergency does occur.
-A few items you’ll want to have in your dental emergency kit include but are not limited to nitrile gloves, dental cement, temporary dental filling, cotton balls, gauze pads, oral swabs, hydrogen peroxide, salt, dental mirrors and acetaminophen.
+A few items you’ll want to have in your dental emergency kit include but are not limited to nitrile gloves, dental cement, temporary dental filling, cotton balls, gauze pads, oral swabs, hydrogen peroxide, salt, dental mirrors, and acetaminophen.

 While many dental emergencies can be handled by a dentist, there are some circumstances where it may be better to visit the emergency room first, then our office.
 For example, if you are experiencing severe oral bleeding that does not stop or you have a broken jaw, an emergency room visit would be more appropriate.
 Once you have stabilized, call our office and we’ll do our best to get you seen as soon as possible.